rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 In general, record signatures for incunabula, especially if identical signatures are not given in a standard bibliographic source.
 In general, also record signatures when a volume has no pagination or foliation.

 <a name="6.215.31.2">6.215.31.2</a> **Unavailable characters**.
-If the gatherings are signed with a mark of contraction (see [Transcription](/DCRMR/general-rules/Transcription/)) that cannot be reproduced using available typographical facilities, substitute the spelled out form and enclose it in square brackets.
+If the gatherings are signed with a mark of contraction (see [Transcription](/DCRMR/general-rules/Transcription/)) that cannot be reproduced using available typographical facilities, substitute the spelled-out form and enclose it in square brackets.

 > Example:
 > <CITE>Signatures: A-F⁸ G⁶ a-z⁸ &⁸ [con]⁸ [rum]⁸ 2a-2y⁸</CITE>